Co-Founder and President Emeritus

 Nominating Committee Chair

-Suezette Steinhardt, Senior Case Management Consultant, Co-Founder and former President of the Board.
+Suezette Steinhardt, Co-Founder and former President of the Board.
 Suezette Steinhardt founded Family PASS along with her husband, Allan, in 2006.
 Mrs. Steinhardt earned her BA in Psychology from Gordon College, and her MA in Human Development & Family Studies from Cornell University.
-She served as Executive Director of Family PASS from 2006-2015 and remains active as a Senior Case Management Consultant to Family PASS.
+She served as Executive Director of Family PASS from 2006-2015.